apache/fineract/CONTRIBUTING.md

 ### Pull Requests

-We request that your commit message includes a FINERACT JIRA issue and a one-liner that describes the changes.
+Your PR title must include a JIRA issue and a one-liner that describes the changes.
-Start with an upper case imperative verb (not past form), and a short but concise clear description.
+Start your one-liner after the JIRA issue id.
+Use an upper case present-tense imperative verb and a short but concise clear description.
 (E.g. "FINERACT-821: Add enforced HideUtilityClassConstructor checkstyle").

 If your PR is failing to pass our CI build due to a test failure, then: